IlarionHalushka/ilarionhalushka.github.io/_posts/2020-06-12-How-To-Choose-Between-Multiple-Job-Offers.markdown

 * **Code reviews**: yes/no
 * **Night shift/duty**: yes/no

+`Chances are that some facts will be hidden from you during the interview process.`

+`Pro tip: get in touch with current or previous employees and ask questions.
+You are not losing anything if you ask.`

 ## Maths.
 Decision Theory.

 &nbsp;&nbsp;&nbsp; When there are multiple options (offers), and the decision has to be made based on some criteria,